-Many people with vision problems work with an optometrist for routine vision checks and glass prescriptions.
-However, many patients don’t realize there are several types of ophthalmologists – medical doctors and eye surgeons – who specialize in different parts and functions of the eye.
-Often, when significant changes or challenges occur, optometry patients will be referred to a physician or surgeon with a medical degree to help protect and improve the health and function of the eye.
-Eye exams performed by ophthalmologists evaluate the entire eye with a variety of sophisticated precision diagnostic instruments that go beyond what patients typically experience in a routine vision check.
+Many people with vision problems work with an eye doctor for routine vision check-up and glass prescriptions.
+Many patients don’t realize there are several types of ophthalmologists – medical doctors and eye surgeons – who specialize in different parts and functions of the eye and vision.
+Often, when significant changes or challenges occur, patients will be referred to a physician or surgeon with a medical degree to help protect and improve the health and function of the eye.
+Eye exams performed by ophthalmologists evaluate the entire eye and visual system with a variety of sophisticated diagnostic instruments that go beyond what patients typically experience in a routine vision check-up.

 This is particularly true for those patients seeking to move beyond glasses and contacts to a more permanent solution to their vision problems with a laser vision correction procedure such as LASIK.
 Refractive surgeons – highly trained ophthalmologists – are qualified to perform laser vision correction procedures.
 These procedures happen in the very front of the eye, or cornea, where the process of vision begins.

 How does vision work?
-In brief, light enters through the cornea at the front of the eye – the initial location where the majority of focusing takes place.
-That light is then filtered and directed to the crystalline lens which sits behind the pupil.
+First, light enters through the cornea at the front of the eye.
+The cornea is responsible for the majority of the eye’s focusing ability.
+Then, light is then filtered and directed to the crystalline lens which sits just behind the pupil.
 The lens sharpens the focus of the light as it travels to the retina at the back of the eye.
 The retina converts the light rays – the image – into electric signals that are picked up by the optic nerve.
-The optic nerve sends those electric pulses to the part of the brain that controls our sense of vision, the visual cortex, to complete the process of seeing.
+Finally, the optic nerve sends those electric pulses to the part of the brain that controls our sense of vision, the visual cortex, to complete the process of seeing.

 Because laser vision correction is an option many people consider, it is helpful to explain the anatomy at the front of the eye where these procedures take place.

-The clear surface at the front of the eye is known as the cornea.
-It functions like the crystal on a watch and It curves around the front of the eye to focus light like the lens of a camera.
-The cornea bends—or refracts— light onto the crystalline lens.
+The clear surface of the front of the eye is known as the cornea.
+It functions like the crystal on a watch, curving around the front of the eye to focus light like a camera lens.
+The cornea bends—or refracts— the light onto the crystalline lens.
 In fact, the cornea accounts for 65 – 75 percent of the eye’s total focusing power.
 This is why most laser vision correction procedures occur within the cornea.
-People who are nearsighted have a cornea that is curved too steeply, meaning the distance between the cornea and the retina is too long.
+Nearsighted people have a cornea that is curved too steeply, meaning the distance between the cornea and the retina is too long.
 Nearsightedness – a.k.a. myopia affects about 30 percent of the population.
-The approximately 10 percent of people in the U.S. are farsighted.
+Approximately 10 percent of people in the U.S. are farsighted.
 Also known as hyperopia, farsighted people have corneas that are too flat, meaning the distance between the cornea and the retina is too short.
 The cornea can also be curved irregularly, which causes astigmatism.
 People with astigmatism may also be nearsighted or farsighted.

 The iris and the pupil work together to control the amount of light that comes into the eye.
 The iris is the colored part of the eye that surrounds the dark pupil at the center.
 The iris adjusts the size of the pupil in response to the amount of light coming through the cornea.